vtexdocs/help-center-content/docs/announcements/en/vtexs-integration-with-magazine-luiza-is-already-available-to-all-stores.md

 author: 245tA425AIeioKAk2eaiwS
 slug: vtexs-integration-with-magazine-luiza-is-already-available-to-all-stores
 legacySlug: vtexs-integration-with-magazine-luiza-is-already-available-to-all-stores
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX's solution replaces external integrations, offering more resources and our team's total support.
+announcementSynopsisEN: 'VTEX's solution replaces external integrations, offering more resources and our team's total support.'
 ---

 Now you don't have to depend on external integrations to sell on Magazine Luiza.
 In partnership with the marketplace (one of the biggest in Brazil), we've developed a  new solution, which replaces the old integrations used by our clients.